zacharyjolliff15/culinaryCanvas/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This is a free to use application that makes meal planning easy to do in just a few simple steps.
-1) Select the ingredients button to open the ingredients page and start adding ingredients.
-Input the name of the ingredient, and select from a drop down box the unit of the ingredient.
-Next press the button to add the ingredients.

-2) Select the recipes button to open the recipes page.
-Use the drop down menu choose whether the recipe you are adding is either for breakfast, lunch, dinner, or a snack.
-You will then enter the name of the recipe and select the ingredients and their quantity.

-3) Once you complete the first two steps, you can now select either the meals, shopping list, or weekly plan buttons.
-The meals button will display all of the recipes based on thier type.
-The shopping list button will display a shopping list for the ingredients of a recipe that you have entered.
-The weekly plan button allows you to choose what meals you would like to eath throughout the week.
+With this application you are allowed to add custom recipes and plan what you are going to eat for the entire week.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>